Jury - Frequently Asked Questions

 • Listen carefully.
 It is important that you hear every question asked and every answer given since your verdict will be based on the evidence given.
 If you do not understand any portion of the trial, you should ask the judge to explain.

-• Do not talk about the case until it is concluded.
+• Do not talk about the case.
 You should not talk with anyone about the case.
 This includes the clerk, lawyers, judge, bailiff, and other jurors, unless you have retired to the jury room for deliberations.
 If anyone tries to talk to you about the case or attempts to influence you as a juror, you should report it to the judge immediately.

 What happens if I do not report for jury service?

-Jurors not reporting for service may be held in contempt of court.
-Being held in contempt comes with the possibility of being sentenced to jail time and/or fines.
+Jurors not reporting for service may be held in contempt of Court and/or fined.

-What do I give my employer to document the time I spent at jury service?
+What do I give my employer to document the time I spent on jury service?

 Can I be fired from my job for serving on a jury?

-No. Florida law prohibits any employer from firing an employee who is serving jury service.
+No, Florida law prohibits any employer from firing an employee who is serving on jury service.

 How are jurors picked from the general population?

-What do I do if Alachua County is threatened by a tropical weather system or other inclement weather?
+What do I do if Alachua County is threatened by a tropical storm or hurricane?

-Jurors can call the standby telephone number on the summons for updated reporting instructions in the event of inclement weather.
-Jurors summoned to the Judge Stephan P. Mickle, Sr. Criminal Courthouse should call (352) 264-7099.
-Jurors summoned for the Alachua County Family and Civil Justice Center should call (352) 374-3620.
+All jurors can call the standby telephone number on the summons for updated reporting instructions in the event of inclement weather.
+Jurors summoned to the Alachua County Criminal Justice Center should call (352) 264-7099 or for the Family and Civil Justice Center call (352) 374-3620.
 The recorded instructions will be updated as needed as weather conditions change.